-De Quervains Syndrome, Mommy’s Thumb, New Mother Wrist Tendonitis Osteopathy Treatment, Remedies and Physiotherapy Rehabilitation Exercises in London, at Home or at the Practice in Belgravia, Westminster SW1 and Clapham SW4 near Battersea.
+De Quervains Syndrome, Mommy’s Thumb, New Mother Wrist Tendonitis Osteopathy Treatment, Remedies and Physiotherapy Rehabilitation Exercises in London, at Home or at our Practices in Moorgate EC2, Belgravia Westminster SW1 or Clapham SW4 near Battersea.
 Osteopath specialised

-Osteopath and physiotherapist in London specialised in new mother conditions
+Osteopath and physiotherapist in London specialised in De Quervain Writ tendinitis

 If you are an Axa or Bupa patient, you cannot book online.
 Please call our office with your authorisation number.

 If you cannot find an appointment which suits you or would like a home visit, call us or send us a message: we will do our best to find you a slot.